 Discussion

 Applying our CDI model to 6 different sources of mice, allowed us to identify bacterial taxa that were unique to different sources as well as taxa that were universally impacted by clindamycin.
-We trained logistic regression models with baseline (day -1), post-clindamycin treatment (day 0), and 1-day post-infection fecal community data that could predict whether mice cleared C. difficile by 7 days post-infection better than random chance.
+We trained L2-regularized logistic regression models with baseline (day -1), post-clindamycin treatment (day 0), and 1-day post-infection fecal community data that could predict whether mice cleared C. difficile by 7 days post-infection better than random chance.
 We identified Bacteroides, Enterococcus, Enterobacteriaceae, Porphyromonadaceae (Fig. 6) as candidate bacteria within these communities that influenced variation in C. difficile colonization dynamics since these bacteria were all important in the logistic regression models and varied by source, were impacted by clindamycin treatment, or both.
 Overall, our results demonstrated clindamycin was sufficient to render mice from multiple sources susceptible to CDI and only a subset of the inter-individual microbiota variation across mice from different sources was needed to predict which mice could clear C. difficile.

 Other studies have used mice from multiple sources to identify bacteria that either promote colonization resistance or increase susceptibility to enteric infections (22, 23, 26–30).
 For example, against Salmonella infections, Enterobacteriaceae and segmented filamentous bacteria have emerged as protective (22, 27).
-We found Enterobacteriaceae increased in all sources of mice after clindamycin treatment, facilitating C. difficile colonization.
+We found Enterobacteriaceae increased in all sources of mice after clindamycin treatment, positively correlating with C. difficile colonization.
 However, there was also variation in Enterobacteriaceae relative abundance levels between sources that was associated with the variation in C. difficile colonization dynamics across sources.
 Thus, bacteria may have differential roles in determining susceptibility depending on the type of bacterial infection.